mbulat/plutus/README.markdown

 Overview
 ========

 The double_entry_accounting plugin provides a complete double entry accounting system for use in any Ruby on Rails application.
 The plugin follows general [Double Entry Bookkeeping](http://en.wikipedia.org/wiki/Double-entry_bookkeeping_system) practices.
+All calculations are done using [BigDecimal](http://www.ensta.fr/~diam/ruby/online/ruby-doc-stdlib/libdoc/bigdecimal/rdoc/classes/BigDecimal.html) in order to prevent floating point rounding errors.
+The plugin requires a decimal type on your database as well.

-The system consists of a table that maintains your accounts.
-This table uses single table inheritance to store information on each type of account (Asset, Liability, Equity, Revenue, Expense).

-The system also includes a table which records your business transactions.
-This table is essentially a [Journal](http://en.wikipedia.org/wiki/Journal_entry)
+The system consists of a table that maintains your accounts and a table for recording transactions.
+The Account table uses single table inheritance to store information on each type of account (Asset, Liability, Equity, Revenue, Expense).
+The transaction table, which records your business transactions, is essentially your accounting  [Journal](http://en.wikipedia.org/wiki/Journal_entry)

 Every account object has a 'has_many' association of credit and debit transactions, which means that each account object also acts as it's own [Ledger](http://en.wikipedia.org/wiki/General_ledger), and exposes a method to calculate the balance of the account.

-See {Account} and {Transaction} for more information.
+See the {Account} and {Transaction} classes for more information.

 Example
 =======